GivralNguyen/learn_computer_vision/README.md

 # learn_computer_vision
-A repository created with the purpose of teaching students in BME lab 308A- Hanoi University of Science and Technology.
+A collection of tutorials and projects created with the purpose of teaching students in BME lab 308A- Hanoi University of Science and Technology.

 ## Getting started